travel that transforms you

 But back in 2005 is was a little crazy.
 Especially when it was a time in my life when I should be settling into ‘happily ever after’ and babies.
 And it was also a little crazy since I wasn’t really a traveler…I had just recently gotten my first passport.

-Even though I was pretty terrified, in September of 2006 I left ‘normal’ behind and started traveling.
+Even though I was pretty terrified, in September of 2006, I left ‘normal’ behind and started traveling.
 My travels taught me so many things about myself that I hadn’t realized.
-Just simply by getting out and seeing how other people lived and what was important to them, experiencing new ways of doing things, and simplifying my life.
-That initial year of travel to 23 countries solo was life changing, and it was what sparked the idea of transforming my life into a travel blogger/writer.
+I simply got out and saw how other people lived and what was important to them, experienced new ways of doing things, and simplified my life.
+That initial year of traveling to 23 countries solo was life-changing, and it was what sparked the idea of transforming my life into a travel blogger/writer.

 Nearly 12 years later and my life has had a complete about-face.
 The only thing the same is that I still don’t follow what I ‘should’ do; I’m now 48, not married, and no desire whatsoever to have kids.
 After being nomadic for 11 years, I now live in a small 450 square foot studio apartment, don’t own a car, a tv, or a microwave.